Bee-Y/Code-Camp-website-joke-/README.md

 This is a joke website made to make people laugh and to test what is possible to do with using the F12 menu in most browsers.
 Download index.html and view in browser.
-You are welcome to make forks of original site.
+You are welcome to make forks of original site using F12 nenu.

 <img width="902" height="424" alt="image" src="https://github.com/user-attachments/assets/517492b5-fb43-49b3-b521-20f0cffd3ecd" />